python/mypy/docs/source/basics.rst

     def chr(code: int) -> str: ...

-In stub files we don't care about the function bodies. `pass <https://docs.python.org/3/tutorial/controlflow.html#pass-statements>`_ statements, or the three dot literal (ie. ``...``) of `Ellipsis <https://docs.python.org/3/library/constants.html#Ellipsis>`_ can be used interchangeably to make the stub files valid python.
+The stub files, being for annotation-purposes only, don't include redundant information about a function.
+In the example above, the three dot literal (ie. ``...``) is used to make the stub files valid python.
+The pass statement can be used as an alternative to ``...``.

 .. _library-stubs-missing: